 Tracy began photography in 1957, when he built his first darkroom at age 10.
 He attended UCSD and SDSU; served in the Army during the Vietnam era and moved to Monterey in 1972.

 Tracy began computer programming in 1978, and is a certified Mac Consultant.
-He has authored of many commercial software packages for clients including Apple, Disney, Sony, National Geographic, McGraw-Hill, PBS and others.
+He has authored many commercial software packages for clients including Apple, Disney, Sony, National Geographic, McGraw-Hill, PBS and others.

 Commenting on Tracy’s work, renown photographer Richard Garrod calls them “Strong, expressive images with an elegant simplicity.”